nerds-odd-e/User-Registration-and-Login-Exercise/README.md

 **User Registration and Login exercise for CI workshop**

-Tests below read the following system properties.
-So, please set them when running tests in your IDE. pom.xml has those properties already.
+Code and test below read the following system properties.
+So, please set them when running tests in your IDE. pom.xml already has those properties setup for "mvn test".

-* Impacted tests
+* Impacted code and test
+	* UserRepository
 	* TestUserRepository
 	* LoginIntegrationTest
 * System properties